KuntalRathod/HMS_DASHBOARD_DEPLOYMENT/README.md

 Features authentication & authorization, working with multiple json web tokens, dual frontends (user and admin)

-## Future Developments
-This is not the end; I will plan to enhance this project with additional functionalities based on user feedback and evolving needs in future.

 ## Features
 ### Authentication & Authorization
 * Standard authentication